helm/charts/incubator/unbound/README.md

   ip: "10.13.10.10"
 ```

+### Configuration changes

+The unbound deployment template includes the sha256 hash of the configmap as an annotation.
+This will cause the deployment to update if the configuration is changed.
+For more information on this and other useful stuff see [chart tips and tricks](https://github.com/kubernetes/helm/blob/master/docs/charts_tips_and_tricks.md).

+### Health checks

+Liveness and readiness probes are implemented by a side-car [healthz container](https://github.com/kubernetes/contrib/tree/master/exec-healthz).
+When a http GET is made to port 8080 healthz runs an nslookup against the unbound server on localhost querying for the name `health.check.unbound` which is stored as a local record in the configuration.

 ## Configuring as an upstream resolver for kube-dns

 To configure unbound to act as an upstream resolver for kube-dns edit the `kube-dns` configmap in the kube-system namespace to add the `stubDomains` value as shown below.
 The forwarding address for the domain should be set to the cluster IP of the unbound service.